LynchLab/MAPGD/README.md

 You would then type some similar commands to map reads from seq2 to the same reference.

 Next the data have to be converted into some format the mapgd can read.
-This is dones by creating an 'mpileup' file with samtools:
+This is done by creating an 'mpileup' file with samtools:

 	samtools mpileup -q 25 -Q 25 -B seq1.sort.bam seq2.sort.bam > population.mpileup

-geting the samfile header by typing:
+getting the samfile header by typing:

 	samtools view -H seq1.sort.bam > seq1.header